 If you’re dealing with a recently bought Toro machine, you’ll notice that it has an auto choke system.
 You should check if the lever on the cylinder head gaskets is moving off-position.
 Once you feel the muffler heating up, open the choke plate.
 You may not know, but most auto-choke models suffer hot start flooding issues.

 On the other hand, you can check models with manual choke control by pulling the lever into a full choke position.
 After it starts running, take note if the choke is moving off-position.
-If you notice anything wrong with the choking cycle, we recommend drilling a hole in the choke plate.
+If you notice anything wrong with the choking cycle, drill a hole in the choke plate.

 Tune-Up Your Toro Lawn Mower